Diversity, Equity & Inclusion: What that means at CSSW

 Diversity: We consider diversity to include race/ethnicity, class, gender, sexual orientation, country of origin, ability, learning style, life experience, as well as cultural, political, religious or other affiliations or perspectives.
 These varied dimensions to members of community contribute to an environment where we can engage in.

 Equity: We consider equity to be the creation of access and opportunity for the advancement of all members of our community.
-This includes identifying and eliminating any barriers to fair treatment, complete access and full participation of any individual in the classroom, field education and all other activities at the School.
+This includes identifying and eliminating any barriers to fair treatment, complete access and full participation of any individual in the classroom, Practicum Learning and all other activities at the School.